Oklahoma Sooners: Interview With 2019 WR Arjei Henderson [Exclusive]

 Needless to say, Oklahoma fans should already be getting excited to see Henderson come to town.

-Henderson took the time for an exclusive interview with The Inquisitr.
+Henderson took the time for an exclusive interview with the Inquisitr.
 He shared quite a few things, including why he decided to choose Oklahoma over all the other top schools interested in him and more about his game.
 If you haven’t had the chance to see him play, this is must-read material.

 First up, we talked about what made him commit to the Sooners in the first place.